Dynamics on free-by-cyclic groups: Introduction

 \item If we additionally assume that $\fee$ is hyperbolic and fully irreducible, then $\fee_u\in \Out(\ker(u))$ is also hyperbolic and fully irreducible. \end{enumerate} \end{theor}

-We emphasize that, if in item (3) above $\fee$ is only assumed to be fully irreducible (and not hyperbolic), then $\fee_u$ need not be fully irreducible; see Remark~\ref{R:geometric-iwip}.
+We note that if in item (2) above $\fee$ is only assumed to be fully irreducible (and not hyperbolic), then $\fee_u$ need not be fully irreducible; see Remark~\ref{R:geometric-iwip}.

-We assume that a train track map is piecewise linear on every edge, with respect to some linear structure on the graph; see \S\S\ref{S:graph maps}--\ref{subject:tt} for precise statements.
+Our definitions require that train-track maps are piecewise linear on every edge with respect to some linear structure on the graph; see \S\S\ref{S:graph maps}--\ref{subject:tt} for precise statements.
 While this property is part of the assumption on $f$, it becomes part of the conclusion for $f_z$ for any positive cocycle $z$.
 The graph $\Theta_z$ does not come equipped with any natural linear structure, and thus part of the proof of Theorem \ref{T:new iwip main} includes the construction of a natural linear structure.
 This structure is deduced as a consequence of a general dynamical result (which appears to be of independent interest), Theorem~\ref{T:topological graph to graph}, about topological graph maps that are ``sufficiently mixing'' (a notion we call {\em expanding on all scales}).

-To prove that $\fee_u$ is fully irreducible, under the assumption that $\fee$ is hyperbolic and fully irreducible, we utilize a criterion of full irreducibility for hyperbolic automorphisms obtained by Kapovich in~\cite{K12}; see also Pfaff~\cite{Pf12}.
+To prove that $\fee_u$ is fully irreducible, under the assumption that $\fee$ is hyperbolic and fully irreducible, we utilize a criterion of full irreducibility for hyperbolic automorphisms obtained by Kapovich in~\cite{K12}; see also Pfaff~\cite{Pf12,Pf13}.
 That criterion says that if $f'\colon\Gamma'\to\Gamma'$ is a train-track map representative of a hyperbolic automorphism $\fee'$ then $\fee'$ is fully irreducible if and only if some power $A(f')^m$ of the transition matrix $A(f')$ is strictly positive and the Whitehead graphs of all vertices of $\Gamma'$ are connected.
-We first obtain a general result strengthening this criterion (see Corollary~\ref{C:clean} below) and show that the condition $A(f')^m>0$ can be replaced by just requiring the transition matrix $A(f')$ to be irreducible.
+We first obtain a general result strengthening this criterion (Theorem~\ref{T:clean} below) and show that the condition $A(f')^m>0$ can be replaced by just requiring the transition matrix $A(f')$ to be irreducible.
 We then verify that $f_z\colon \Theta_z\to\Theta_z$ is a train-track map with an irreducible transition matrix and with connected Whitehead graphs by exploiting the properties of $f$ and of the semiflow $\flow$.
 This allows us to conclude that $\fee_u$ is fully irreducible.
-As another useful application of Corollary~\ref{C:clean}, we show in Corollary~\ref{C:hyp_iwip} that for hyperbolic elements in $\Out(F_N)$ being irreducible is equivalent to being fully irreducible.
+As another useful application of Theorem~\ref{T:clean}, we show in Corollary~\ref{C:hyp_iwip} that for hyperbolic elements in $\Out(F_N)$ being irreducible is equivalent to being fully irreducible.